Financial Assistance for Teacher Education Students

 To qualify, undergraduate students must meet the following qualifications:

 - be enrolled as an education major with at least a junior standing,

 - have completed at least 30 hours on the SUNY Plattsburgh campus by May,

 - have a minimum overall GPA of 3.0, and

 For graduate students, SUNY Plattsburgh offers approximately 25 graduate assistantships each year and up to 5 graduate diversity fellowships.

-Graduate Assistantships: For information and details about graduate assistantships, please click here or call Graduate Admissions at (800) 723-9515 or 518-564-4723.
+Graduate Assistantships: For information and details, visit the Graduate Admissions assistantship page or call toll free 800-723-9515 or 518-564-4723.
 All assistantships have a February 15 application deadline for the fall semester.
 Students who are awarded an assistantship must also apply for TAP.

 Graduate Diversity Fellowships: U.S. citizens or permanent residents who will contribute to the diversity of the student body are eligible to apply by February 15.
 The fellowships are available to new applicants to SUNY Plattsburgh’s graduate programs.
 Full-time enrollment (12 credits) is required.
-Stipend amounts are determined by the campus and depend on annual funding from New York State.
-Applications are available in the Plattsburgh Graduate Admissions Office.
+Stipend amounts are determined by the campus and depend on annual funding from New York state.
+Applications are available at the SUNY Plattsburgh Graduate Admissions Office.